-- A graph G' = (V', E') is a subgraph of G = (V, E) if $V' \subseteq V$ and $E' \subseteq E$ - If (u, v) is an edge in a graph, then u is a neighbor of v - For a vertex v, the degree of v, deg(v), is equal to the number of neighbors of v - A walk is a sequence of edges, where each successive pair of edges shares a vertex. - A path is a walk, where the vertices in the sequence are all distinct. - A graph is connected if there is a path from any vertex to any other vertex - A disconnected graph consists of several connected components which are maximal connected subgraphs - Two vertices are in the same component if and only if there is a path between them
+- A graph G' = (V', E') is a subgraph of G = (V, E) if $V' \subseteq V$ and $E' \subseteq E$ is a set of edges over the nodes in V' - If (u, v) is an edge in a graph, then u is a neighbor of v - For a vertex v, the degree of v, deg(v), is equal to the number of neighbors of v - A walk is a sequence of edges, where each successive pair of edges shares a vertex. - A path is a walk, where the vertices visited are all distinct. - A graph is connected if there is a path from any vertex to any other vertex - A disconnected graph consists of several connected components which are maximal connected subgraphs - Two vertices are in the same component if and only if there is a path between them